Alleviating Discomfort with Breast Reduction

 About Breast Reduction

-Those that are overweight will be encouraged to first implement a traditional weight lose program, which will improve the long term results of the surgery.
+Those that are overweight will be encouraged to first implement a traditional weight loss program, which will improve the long-term results of the surgery.
 Women that plan to have more children should consider postponing the surgery until after they think they may be done having children.

 Breast Reduction at The Maas Clinic™ in San Francisco